Yozora3/xUSSRplus/README.md

 **Coding:** Yozora <br>
 **Graphics:** Yozora <br>
 **Thanks to:** xUSSR team for template sizes and not suing for the name <br>

+**For xUSSR set developers:**<br>
+In case of including the redrawn version of these, please let me know and I will rename or make this addon appear as obsolete on BaNaNaS <br>